-The Southern Edwards Plateau-Habitat Conservation Plan (SEP-HCP) provides for local administration of the Endangered Species Act (ESA) and helps to streamline the process for achieving compliance for property owners, the City of San Antonio (CoSA), Bexar County and anyone conducting non-federal activities within the jurisdiction of the plan area.
-An Interlocal Agreement (ILA) is being pursued to continue the long term maintenance, management, and monitoring of endangered species.
+The Southern Edwards Plateau-Habitat Conservation Plan (SEP-HCP) provides for local administration and compliance with the Endangered Species Act (ESA) and helps to streamline the process for property owners, the City of San Antonio (CoSA), Bexar County and anyone conducting non-federal activities within the jurisdiction of the plan area.
+An Interlocal Agreement (ILA) is being proposed to continue the long term maintenance, management, and monitoring of endangered species within the Government Canyon State Natural Area.